clojure-grimoire/grimoire/resources/API.md

 ## HTTP Examples

-`GET /store/org.clojure/clojure/1.6.0/clojure.core/conj/ TYPE: text/html` shall return
+`GET /store/org.clojure/clojure/1.6.0/clojure.core/conj/ TYPE:
-HTML formatted documentation of `clojure.core/conj` as per convention.
+text/html` shall return HTML formatted documentation of `clojure.core/conj` as of the release of `[org.clojure/clojure "1.6.0"]` as per convention.

-`GET /store/org.clojure/clojure/1.6.0/clojure.core/conj/ TYPE: text/plain` shall return plain text or un-rendered markdown documentation of `clojure.core/conj` formatted for an 80-character display.
+`GET /store/org.clojure/clojure/1.6.0/clojure.core/conj/ TYPE:
+text/plain` shall return plain text or un-rendered markdown documentation of `clojure.core/conj` as of `[org.clojure/clojure "1.6.0"]` formatted for an 80-character display.

 `GET /store/org.clojure/clojure/1.6.0/clojure.core/conj/?type=text/plain` shall give the same result as if the type header were set to `text/plain`.

+## Compatibility

+Note that prior to Grimoire 0.3.10, the prefix `/store/$ARTIFACTID/$GROUPID` was not required.
+Consequently until the 0.4.0 release of Grimoire URLs with a valid `$VERSION` as the first element will be redirected to add the prefix `store/org.clojure/clojure/`.